 Even inspiring stories about men with no legs playing soccer fall short when I’d wanted to chop fresh veggies into a hearty stew but then ran out of time.
-A busy Tuesday morning can feel like a luxurious Sunday, though, if I take each moment aside and give it a smile.
+On the other hand, a busy Tuesday morning can feel like a luxurious Sunday, if I take each moment aside and give it a smile.

 The same goes for getting a massage.
 We can smile at each moment.
 Take deep breaths and follow them into the lungs.
 See where they go.
 Feel how they soften the knots and loosen the belly.
 Our bodies are full of twists and corners that we rarely explore.
 If we bring our minds down to see the awesomeness of the body, what happens next can be amazing.

 If you’re still reading, able to focus for more than 10 seconds, you might just have a chance!